-When the group has less than a majority of the voting or similar rights of an investee, the group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:
+When the Group has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:

-- the contractual arrangement with the other vote holders of the investee; - rights arising from other contractual arrangements; and - the group's voting rights and potential voting rights.
+- the contractual arrangement with the other vote holders of the investee; - rights arising from other contractual arrangements; and - the Group's voting rights and potential voting rights.

-The group re-assesses whether it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
-Consolidation of a subsidiary begins when the group obtains control over the subsidiary and ceases when the group loses control of the subsidiary.
-Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included in the statement of comprehensive income from the date the group gains control until the date the group ceases to control the subsidiary.
+The Group re-assesses whether it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
+Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
+Assets, liabilities, income and expenses of a subsidiary acquired or disposed off during the year are included in the statement of comprehensive income from the date the Group gains control until the date the Group ceases to control the subsidiary.

 A change in ownership interest of a subsidiary, without a loss of control, is accounted for as an equity transaction.
-If the group loses control over a subsidiary, it:
+If the Group loses control over a subsidiary, it:

-- derecognizes the assets (including goodwill) and liabilities of the subsidiary; - derecognizes the cumulative translation differences recorded in equity; - recognizes the fair value of the consideration received; - recognizes the fair value of any investment retained; - recognizes any surplus or deficit in profit or loss; and - reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss or retained earnings, as appropriate, as would be required if the group had directly disposed of the related assets or liabilities.
+- derecognises the assets (including goodwill) and liabilities of the subsidiary; - derecognises the cumulative translation differences recorded in equity; - recognises the fair value of the consideration received; - recognises the fair value of any investment retained; - recognises any surplus or deficit in profit or loss; and - reclassifies the parent's share of components previously recognised in other comprehensive income to profit or loss or retained earnings, as appropriate, as would be required if the Group had directly disposed of the related assets or liabilities.

-The financial statements of the subsidiary is prepared for the same reporting period as the parent company, using consistent accounting policies.
+The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.

-All intra-group balances, income and expenses and unrealized gains and losses resulting from intragroup transactions are eliminated in full.
+All intra-group balances, income and expenses and unrealised gains and losses resulting from intra-group transactions are eliminated in full.